 British home children – a different side to the story?

 Whether it’s for her own family history research, or helping others to learn about their ancestors’ stories, Christine Jackson knows the importance of good research aids and a thorough understanding of the past.
-At Family Tree Live she’ll be sharing her own research into the life of her great-great-uncle.
+At Family Tree Live she shared her own research into the life of her great-great-uncle.
 Rising from humble beginnings in a family of agricultural labourers, he went on to become a significant servant in the household of Queen Victoria.

 In this blog Christine Jackson gives a flavour of her wider interest in family history research, namely the lives of the British home children who emigrated to Canada, and the work of the British Isles Family History Society of Greater Ottawa (BIFHSGO) to create databases to help people to trace their home children family members.
 Their work as regards the home children has largely concentrated on the role of the Middlemore agency, and Christine hopes to redress the balance as to how the treatment of home children, particularly by this agency, is viewed.